opengovsg/redeem-ce/README.md

 ## Overview

-RedeemCE is a monorepo managed with Lerna, consisting of several packages:
+RedeemCE is a monorepo managed with pnpm, consisting of several packages:

 ### Voucher